ThornyFFXI/Multisend/README.md

 Each character receiving or sending data must be on Ashita3 or Ashita4 and have a compatible version of Multisend loaded.<br>
 The current version of Multisend is 1.17 for both Ashita3 and Ashita4.<br>

+# Installation
+Do not download the entire repository as a zip unless you plan to compile the plugin yourself.
+That will not provide the files you need.<br>

+1. Download the plugin release zip that matches your ashita installation's interface version from the releases area on the right side.
+2. Extract the entire zip to your ashita folder(the folder containing ashita.dll and ashita-cli.exe).
+Everything will fall into place.
+3. Load with '/load multisend' or add the same line to your startup script.
+Multisend is a plugin not an addon, so do not use '/addon load'.

 **/ms send [command]**<br>
 **/mss [command]**<br>
 Sends a command to all characters.<br>